nullvoid413/RTSP2HTTP/README.md

 https://smarttech101.com/how-to-install-and-manage-xampp-in-linux/

-*XAMPP will be replaced with Lamp in future updates*
+*XAMPP will be replaced with LAMP in future updates, but for now, use XAMPP.*

 FFMPEG:
 ```bash